 We pay our non-employee directors, who consist of all our directors other than our chief executive officer, an annual fee of \$75,000 for their services as directors.
 We pay an annual fee of \$25,000 to the chair of our audit committee, \$20,000 to the chair of our compensation committee, \$10,000 to the chairs of our executive committee and our nominating and corporate governance committee, and \$5,000 to each non-employee director who serves as a member, but not the chair, of any committee for service on each committee above one.
-Our chairman also receives an annual fee of \$150,000, as well as office space, support services and healthcare benefits, for his services as chairman of our board of directors.
-Our board of directors on a regular basis reviews the competitiveness and appropriateness of its director compensation program to ensure that it is aligned with current leading practices.
-In early 2018, the board's independent advisor, Semler Brossy Consulting Group, LLC, conducted a competitive review against our director perses as well as general industry companies of our size.
-Based on that review, no changes were made to the director serving on a committee will receive an additional amount equal to \$1,500 for each committee meeting attended by such director after the eighth meeting of such committee in a calendar year.
-Directors who are employees do not receive separate fees for their services as directors.
+Effective as of fiscal 2021, we also pay an annual fee of \$30,000 to our lead director.
+In addition, each independent director serving on a committee will receive an additional amount equal to \$1,500 for each committee meeting attended by such director after the eighth meeting of such committee in a calendar year.
+Rowland Moriarty, who was our non-employee chairman through July 8, 2020 when he retired from the board, also received an annual fee of \$150,000, as well as office space, support services and healthcare benefits, for his services as chairman of our board of directors.
+Our board of directors on a regular basis reviews the competitiveness and appropriateness of its director compensation program to ensure that it is aligned with current leading practices and within competitive pay levels.
+Directors who are employees do not receive separate fees for their service as directors.
 All of the payments described in this paragraph are made in cash.

 Under the terms of our 2006 equity incentive plan, each director who is not employed by, and does not provide independent contractor services as a consultant or advisor to, us or our subsidiaries receives the automatic restricted stock awards described below.
 We refer to these directors as our "non-employee directors."
-Currently, our non-employee directors are Dr. Moriarty, Prof. Holthausen, Messrs.
-Avery, Concannon and Whitman, and Ms. Hawthorne.
-Each non-employee director who is re-elected as a director at or whose term as a director continues after; the annual meeting of our shareholders receives, on the date of the meeting, a restricted stock award, vesting in four equal annual installments beginning on the first anniversary of the date of grant, valued at \$75,000 based on the closing price of our common stock as of the date of the grant.
+Currently, our non-employee directors are Prof. Holthausen, Messrs.
+Avery, Booth and Concannon, and Mses.
+Hawthorne and Detrick.
+Each non-employee director who is re-elected or elected as a director at, or whose term as a director continues after, the annual meeting of our shareholders receives, on the date of the meeting, a restricted stock award, vesting in four equal annual installments beginning on the first anniversary of the date of grant, valued at \$75,000 based on the closing price of our common stock as of the date of the meeting.
+In addition, each person who is first elected or appointed as a non-employee director receives, on the date of his or her election or appointment, a restricted stock award, vesting in four equal annual installments beginning on the first anniversary of the date of grant, valued at \$75,000 based on the closing price of our common stock as of the date of the grant.
 Under our 2006 equity incentive plan, the value of these automatic grants of restricted stock awards may be changed by our board of directors.
+In March 2021, our board of directors increased the value of the annual restricted stock awards granted to our non-employee directors from \$75,000 to \$100,000.
+Such increase will become effective as of July 28, 2021.